berensp/berensp.github.io/_posts/2024-10-07-artes-liberales.md

 ---
 When I'd tell people I was majoring in Philosophy it wasn't uncommon for me to get a reflexive "Oh, what are you going to do with that?" *Philosophy consulting, I guess?*

-Truth is I didn't really have a five-year plan post graduation—although I did quickly figure out I wasn't interested in pursuing graduate studies in Philosophy with all those weirdos—I was merely captivated by the prospect of reading the great tomes of western civilization with these nerdy professors in tweed jackets *(ars artis gratia)*.
+Truth is I didn't really have a five-year plan post graduation—although I did quickly figure out I wasn't interested in pursuing graduate studies in Philosophy with all those weirdos—I was merely motivated by the prospect of reading the great tomes of western civilization with these nerdy professors in tweed jackets *(ars artis gratia)*.

-Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has represented an earnings premium; and *a fortiori* today, manifest in the sharp increase in STEM and a corresponding decline in the liberal arts[^1].
+Since the mid-20th century with the GI Bill, the university degree has been democratized, and for most students and their families the degree has represented an earnings premium; and *a fortiori* today, manifest in the sharp increase in STEM and corresponding decline in the liberal arts[^1].

 [^1]: National Center for Education Statistics: from 2012 to 2020, graduates in the humanities declined by 30%. ["The Decline of Liberal Arts and Humanities"](https://www.wsj.com/articles/the-decline-of-liberal-arts-and-humanities-western-philosophy-college-students-major-degrees-progressive-conservative-odysseus-6f327963), *Wall Street Journal*; March 28, 2023.

-You can hardly blame the average american student/family for thinking about return on investment when tuition has been outpacing wages for years (cost side), and certain non-humanities degrees align with lucrative careers (revenue side).
+You can hardly blame the average american student/family for thinking about return on investment when tuition has been outpacing wages for years (cost side), and certain non-humanities degrees better align with certain lucrative careers (revenue side).

 But ancient societies (e.g., classical Greece) placed great emphasis on cultivating virtue and excellence *(arete)* as the path to a fulfilling life.
 Aristotle, for example, argued that the highest good was *eudaimonia,* a life of cultivating virtue (wisdom, courage, justice, temperance, etc.) that leads ultimately to happiness.